What combines serious gaming with learning around the conflicting demands of people and the environment?

 What combines science and social sciences with mathematics and ethical decision making?

+Aqua Republica is a biennial game - the inaugural game was run in 2016 and in 2018 students will be able to access and play again.
 The game provides an innovative way to support young New Zealanders to understand the complexities in water resource management and the intrinsic trade-offs involved when considering these resources.
 The game has a bird’s eye view of a water catchment, where the player acts as catchment manager and must apply system-wide approaches to integrated water resource management.